 Quick Answer: Is This Normal?

-YES, stork bites are completely normal and harmless!
-If you’ve noticed pink or red patches on your newborn’s neck, forehead, or eyelids, don’t worry - these are very common birthmarks called stork bites.
-Nearly 50% of babies are born with them!
-They’re also lovingly called “angel kisses” when they appear on the face.
-Yeh bilkul normal hai, and most fade away on their own without any treatment.
+YES, stork bites are a very common and benign birthmark.
+If you’ve noticed pink or red patches on your newborn’s neck, forehead, or eyelids, these are usually stork bites (medical name: nevus simplex).
+They are seen in roughly 40% of newborns and are also lovingly called “angel kisses” when they appear on the face.
+Most fade on their own without any treatment.
+If you are ever unsure whether a mark is a stork bite or something else, show it to your pediatrician.

 What Causes Stork Bites?